Skip to main content

 Johnson had given expression to this view in the 1930s, when he had served as the Texas director of the National Youth Administration.
 His efforts to help black youngsters —28 percent of the young people in the state—were similar to those he made for whites, though most of them were made behind the scenes.
 In fact, the impact of the NYA college-aid program Johnson put in place was proportionately much greater on blacks than on whites: Whereas 24.2 percent of all eligible black college students received help, only 12 to 14 percent of whites did.
 The plight of black youngsters moved LBJ to special efforts in their behalf.
 When white colleges got donations of equipment that freed some of their NYA funds, Johnson would pass the savings along to blacks.
 In an era of strict segregation he would occasionally spend a night at a black college to see how the NYA programs were working.
 More than thirty years later “a venerable and distinguished Negro leader” told Doris Kearns how “we began to get word up here that there was one NYA director who wasn’t like the others.
 He was looking after Negroes and poor folks and most NYA people weren’t doing that.”

 After Johnson became a congressman in 1937, he kept on making special efforts to help blacks.
 When he learned that black farmers in his district were not getting the same small loans given to white farmers for seed and equipment, he raised “unshirted hell” with the Farm Security Administration, and applications from blacks began to be approved.
 MiIo Perkins, a top official in the FSA, recalled that Johnson “was the first man in Congress from the South ever to go to bat for the Negro farmer.”
 Johnson also worked quietly to ensure that blacks were included within the provisions of the Agricultural Adjustment Act of 1938 and to bar school lunch grants to any state with separate school systems for blacks that did not make an equitable distribution of school lunch funds.
-Likewise, in 1937 and 1938, after Roosevelt signed the Wagner-Steagall Act creating the United States Housing Authority and making available five hundred million dollars in loans for low-cost housing, Johnson arranged for Austin to be one of the first three cities in the country to receive a loan.
+Likewise, in 1937 and 1938, after Roosevelt signed the Wagner-Steagall Act creating the United States Housing Authority and making available $500,000,000 in loans for low-cost housing, Johnson arranged for Austin to be one of the first three cities in the country to receive a loan.
 Johnson persuaded city leaders “to stand up for the Negroes and the Mexicans” and designate 100 of the 186 housing units built under the program for them.

 Someone once told me you write a book to forget a subject.
 But how do you forget someone as brilliant, funny, devious, nasty, and unwise as LBJ?

-By the 1950s Johnson was more convinced than ever that, in McPherson’s words, “the race question … obsessed the South and diverted it from attending to its economic and educational problems. …” Doris Kearns reached a similar conclusion about Johnson’s view of how segregation hurt the South.
-He told her that by 1957 Congress had to act.
+By the 1950s, Johnson was more convinced than ever that, in McPherson’s words, “the race question … obsessed the South and diverted it from attending to its economic and educational problems. …” Doris Kearns reached a similar conclusion about Johnson’s view of how segregation hurt the South.
+He told her that, by 1957, Congress had to act.
 Inaction would injure the Senate’s prestige, erode black support for the Democratic party, and “brand him forever as sectional and therefore unpresidential.”
 Moreover, he believed that Southern opposition to civil rights legislation made it impossible for the region “to act on its most fundamental problem—economic growth.”
 Johnson was convinced that a major determinant of Southern prospects “would be the willingness of Southern leadership to accept the inevitability of some progress on civil rights and get on with the business of the future, or its continued insistence on conjuring the ghost of Thaddeus Stevens.”
 And Johnson felt there was a compelling moral argument for racial equality.
-Clark Clifford, who got to know Johnson well in the 1950s, believes that his sincerity could be in doubt on many things but not on racial equality.
+Clark Clifford, who got to know Johnson well in the 1950s, believes that his sincerity could be in doubt on many things, but not on racial equality.
 LBJ looked at blacks and Hispanics, “looked at their lives, and saw they really did not have a chance.
 They did not have a decent chance for good health, for decent housing, for jobs; they were always skating right on the edge, struggling to keep body and soul together.
-I think he must have said to himself, ‘Someday, 1 would love to help those people.
+I think he must have said to himself, ‘Someday, I would love to help those people.
 My God, I would love to give them a chance!’ ”

-Johnson, as this brief glimpse at him suggests, was, in the journalist Russell Baker’s words, “a human puzzle so complicated nobody could ever understand it.… He was a character out of a Russian novel, one of those human complications that filled the imagination of Dostoyevsky, a storm of warring human instincts: sinner and saint, buffoon and statesman, cynic and sentimentalist, a man torn between hungers for immortality and self-destruction.”
+Johnson, as this brief glimpse at him suggests, was, in the journalist Russell Baker’s words, “a human puzzle so complicated, nobody could ever understand it.… He was a character out of a Russian novel, one of those human complications that filled the imagination of Dostoyevsky, a storm of warring human instincts: sinner and saint, buffoon and statesman, cynic and sentimentalist, a man torn between hungers for immortality and self-destruction.”
 Another journalist, Sidney BIumenthal, says Johnson was more complex than any Manichaean picture of him can convey.
-He was not a case of good and evil living side by side but of “an unlovable man desperate to be loved, whose cynicism and idealism were mysteriously inseparable, all of a piece.”
-Blumenthal quotes Robert Penn Warren’s observation in All the King’s Men : “A man’s virtue may be the defect of his desire, as his crime may be a function of his virtue.”
+He was not a case of good and evil living side by side, but of “an unlovable man desperate to be loved, whose cynicism and idealism were mysteriously inseparable, all of a piece.”
+Blumenthal quotes Robert Penn Warren’s observation in All the King’s Men: “A man’s virtue may be the defect of his desire, as his crime may be a function of his virtue.”
 Lyndon Johnson was a study in ambiguity.

 Someone once told me that you write a book in order to forget a subject.
 But how do you forget someone as brilliant, foresightful, funny, devious, nasty, and unwise as LBJ?
 Not easily.
-Besides I’m writing a second volume on the most interesting part of his life—the Presidency.
+Besides I’m writing a second volume on the most interesting part of his life—the presidency.
 And in an era when leadership sometimes seems more a matter of riskfree public relations—putting the right spin on things —than a genuine commitment to ideas and programs openly aimed at transforming the national life, Johnson reminds us that large designs and a bold reach can make a difference.
 Dare I confess I hear him thundering from the heavens about curing world poverty and promoting a great universe?
 Get on with that second volume, he says.
 If I don’t, he’s got a fine ghost writer to suggest.

 Donate